 On-site services packages are highly customized and an estimate will be provided upon submission of a Lost Pet Form.
-Just to give you a rough idea, a typical displaced cat search would be $360 to $500 depending on your location and type of equipment rented.
+Just to give you a rough idea, a typical displaced cat search would start at $650 if you are located in the local service area.
 Rental of equipment requires signing an agreement that you will replace the cost of the equipment if it is lost, stolen or damaged (to the extent that it no longer functions).
 A deposit for the (full or partial) replacement cost of rental equipment is required at the time of rental and is not included in the above estimate.
 This will be refunded minus any outstanding rental fees or replacement costs of lost/stolen/damaged equipment.
 You are responsible for any fees incurred in returning equipment whether you choose to mail equipment or pay for on-site pick up.
 The full Equipment Rental Terms and Conditions are available within the Services Agreement.

 Assistance trapping and specialized capture include additional costs due to multiple on-site visits and/or overnight trap monitoring.
 Please submit a Lost Pet Form to receive an estimate.
 Discounts for trapping may be available in S. Hadley, MA and surrounding towns.